-As you begin your career, if you aren’t sure how to narrow your search, you can find yourself overwhelmed by the number of options.
-Knowing the best job boards to use for marketing positions can save you valuable time and energy.
-Just make sure that you have an optimized resume and a strong marketing portfolio before you start applying to jobs.
+When you start looking for jobs, you might find yourself overwhelmed by the number of options.
+That is why we recommend narrowing down your search, so you can focus in on the right opportunities.
+Using different types of job boards based on your goals can save you valuable time and energy.
+Just make sure that you have an optimized marketing resume and a strong marketing portfolio before you start applying to jobs.

 We rated each job board for scale (number of opportunities available) and quality (average conversion rate for each opportunity).